google/pytype/docs/developers/features.md

 It is often desirable to check in partial support for a complicated feature and finish it later.
 Some tips for doing this gracefully:

 *   To prevent premature use, map a feature to `typing_overlay.not_supported_yet` to generate an error when it is imported in source files.
-* If you've implemented only the PyTD logic for a feature, convert the pytd nodes to `vm.convert.unsolvable` to treat them as `Any` in abstract analysis.
+*   If you've implemented only the PyTD logic for a feature, convert the pytd nodes to `ctx.convert.unsolvable` to treat them as `Any` in abstract analysis.
 *   If you've implemented only the abstract logic for a feature, convert the abstract values to `pytd.AnythingType` to produce `Any` in the inferred stub.

 [_get_value_info-docstring]: https://github.com/google/pytype/blob/793623e2f8db70967b8e35a4411c6c6835a67c03/pytype/abstract.py#L1296-L1306